luapower/harfbuzz/harfbuzz.md

 ## `local harfbuzz = require'harfbuzz'`

-A ffi binding to the [HarfBuzz] text shaping library.
+A ffi binding of [HarfBuzz][harfbuzz lib], a library for OpenType complex text shaping.

 work in progress...